Job Search Process

 Identify the Job

-Access online resources available on the Career Services website: SIGI 3, OOH, O*NET, What Can I Do With This Major?, as well as our Job Boards links page.
+Access online resources available on the Career Services website: SIGI 3, OOH, O*NET, as well as our Job Boards links page.
 Also, read career related materials available in Southeastern Louisiana University Sims Memorial Library.
 Click on How Do I Research Companies? for more company research resources.

 Make an appointment with a career counselor to discuss your career goals, and take a career assessment such as the Myers-Briggs Type Indicator (MBTI) or COPS Interest Inventory to clarify your work interests and personality strengths as relate to careers you're considering